Skip to main content

 Chemotherapy

-Chemotherapy (also called chemo) uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
+Chemotherapy (also called chemo) uses drugs to stop the growth of cancer cells.
+Chemotherapy either kills the cancer cells or stops them from dividing.
 Chemotherapy may be given alone or with other types of treatment, such as radiation therapy.

 Chemoembolization of the hepatic artery (the main artery that supplies blood to the liver) is a type of regional chemotherapy used to treat childhood hepatocellular carcinoma that cannot be removed by surgery.
 The anticancer drug is injected into the hepatic artery through a catheter (thin tube).
 The drug is mixed with a substance that blocks the artery, cutting off blood flow to the tumor.
 Most of the anticancer drug is trapped near the tumor, and only a small amount of the drug reaches other parts of the body.
 The blockage may be temporary or permanent, depending on the substance used to block the artery.
 The tumor is prevented from getting the oxygen and nutrients it needs to grow.
 The liver continues to receive blood from the hepatic portal vein, which carries blood from the stomach and intestine to the liver.
 This procedure is also called transarterial chemoembolization, or TACE.

-Chemotherapy drugs used to treat childhood hepatocellular carcinoma include:
+Chemotherapy drugs used alone or in combination to treat childhood hepatocellular carcinoma include:

 Radiation therapy